 3,030: Intercollegiate Athletics Academic Integrity Policy

 The policies described below are intended to protect the integrity of the academic experience of student athletes.
-They provide structure and guidance to students, coaches, faculty, advisors, and members of the Athletic Department toward the common goal of insuring the quality and integrity of the University of Nevada, Reno degree.
+They provide structure and guidance to students, coaches, faculty, advisors, and members of the Athletics Department toward the common goal of ensuring the quality and integrity of the University of Nevada, Reno degree.

 1. Contact Between Athletics Department Staff Members and Faculty

 The only members of the Athletics Department who may contact faculty on issues specific to academic progress of student-athletes are the Athletic Director, AthleticsAcademic Services staff, NCAA Compliance staff, and the Faculty Athletics Representative (FAR).
 This policy does not prohibit members of the Athletics Department from interacting with faculty members on issues unrelated to student-athlete academic progress.